Building a life

 in California in the 1850s (including the McKim, New

-running during the Gold Rush, Albert returned to
+supplies running during the Gold Rush, Albert

-$1,580,000 ($42 million today).
-The portion
+valued at $1,580,000 ($42 million today).
+The

-father, Edward Wells Lawrence.
+her late father, Edward Wells Lawrence.
 Albert was

-Edward's uncle, the brother of his mother, Mary S. Averell Lawrence.
+Edward's uncle, the brother of his mother, Mary S.

 |